MartinSavko/experimental_methods/README.md

 # eiger

-Scripts used on PROXIMA 2A beamline, Synchrotron SOLEIL to collect and process data with EIGER 9M detector.
+Experimental methods used on PROXIMA 2A beamline, Synchrotron SOLEIL, France.
+Implementing standard and advanced data collection protocols with Eiger 9M detector.